ping-payments/ping_python_sdk/doc/api_resources/payments_api/merchant.md

 Gets and returns an object of all the merchants from a specific tenant

 You need to create a PaymentsApi object with a `tenant_id` as a parameter to access `get_merchant()`.
 You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
-If the tenant_id exists, the function will return an object containing a list of all merchants under that specific `tenant_id` and a status code of 200.
-Otherwise the status code will be 422 and no merchants are returned.
+If the tenant_id exists, the function will return an object containing a list of all merchants under that specific `tenant_id`.
+Otherwise an error object is returned.

 ```python
 def get_merchants()